Final Touches

 Project Overview

 Final Touches is an interactive game designed to engage visitors, especially children, by allowing them to complete an unfinished painting.
 This activity encourages active participation by helping participants see themselves as artists, fosters inclusivity by breaking barriers and showing that art is for everyone, and builds a sense of belonging by reinforcing community within the museum.
-It transforms the museum experience into an immersive and creative journey where visitors actively contribute to the art they encounter.
+It transforms the museum experience into an immersive and creative journey, where visitors actively engage with the art they encounter.

 • Designing an interface that mimics real-world painting gestures